Changing Expectations

 The season is not over.
 If Texas dominates Ohio State and the BCS Champion does not win convincingly, the Longhorns still have the opportunity to finish 1st in the final AP poll.
 That should provide Texas with plenty of motivation.

-Texas Defensive Line vs. Terrelle Pryor
+Key Matchup: Texas Defensive Line vs. Terrelle Pryor

 In order to contain the Ohio State offense, the Longhorns defensive line must keep Pryor in the pocket.
 Not only can Pryor hurt you running the ball once he breaks contain, he can also throw well while on the run.